 Today begins at a leisurely pace.
-There is time to put kayaks in the water or explore the inlet by skiff before weighing anchor.
 Then it’s a short cruise to the remote community of Shearwater where we will dock amongst fishing boats and yachts at the small marina.
 The locals you meet dockside have many interesting stories to share or pop up to the Pub and relax on the patio.

 The scenery over the next few days brings new meaning to the phrase “getting away from it all”.
-Narrow passages, deep fjords and cascading waterfalls form part of the majestic landscape of British Colombia’s northern coastal fringe.
+Remote narrow passages, deep fjords and cascading waterfalls form part of the majestic landscape of British Colombia’s northern coastal fringe.
 You’ll feel like you’re in another world here.
 Dense rainforest, rich river estuaries and salmon streams provide habitat for Wolves, Brown Bear, Black Bear and the elusive Spirit Bear.
-Our anchorage tonight lies tucked beneath snowcapped mountains and we’ll spend a few hours exploring (by skiff or kayak – your choice) and looking for wildlife in the meadows and rivers at the head of the bay.
+Our anchorage tonight lies tucked beneath snowcapped mountains and we’ll spend time exploring (by skiff or kayak – your choice) and looking for wildlife.

-Day 9 – Channels & passages, tide and current, Hot Springs anyone?
+Day 9 – Channels & passages, tide and currents?

 Relax and watch the scenery go by as we cruise between forested islands navigating from one channel to another.
-This afternoon we have the option to anchor by a natural hot springs and go for a soak or continue on to another pristine bay where keen kayakers have another opportunity to paddle and the potential to spot bear on shore.
+This afternoon we’ll anchor in another pristine bay where keen kayakers have another opportunity to paddle and the potential to spot a bear on shore.

 Day 10 – Prince Rupert (or anchorage at Dundas Island)